Arto1234/asm_repo/README.md

 DONE 2 May 2021

 TODO:
 1. GPIO mode parameters' reading in a parametrised way.
-Now that functions in a very basic way via stdin.
-DONE
+DONE 2 May 2021
 2. Raspberry Pi 3 GPIO mode settings' verifying.
 3. Program that reads events from certain GPIO inputs and calculates their amount per time frame.